Back to Blog

 What Your IP Address Actually Reveals

 Your IP address doesn't just say 'this device.'
 It says your city, your ISP, your general neighbourhood — sometimes down to a few blocks.
 It tells a website whether you're on a residential connection or a data centre.
-It tells fraud systems whether you've appeared on blacklists.
+It tells fraud systems whether you've appeared on IP blacklists.
 It tells advertisers which demographic bucket to throw you in before you've clicked a single thing.

-Actually, scratch that — it's worse than just demographics.
+The truth is, it's worse than just demographics.
 A persistent IP address is a tracking anchor.
 Even if you clear cookies, delete your account, and start fresh, the same IP walking back through the door flags you as a returning visitor.
 Ad networks connect the dots in under a second.
 They've been doing it for years.

 The ISP Problem Nobody Talks About